openwsn-berkeley/lakers/examples/lakers-no_std/README.md

 # Introduction

-This folder contains a bare metal (no_std) application for Cortex-M, intended to be used to test edhoc-rs on no_std targets.
+This folder contains a bare metal (no_std) application for Cortex-M, intended to be used to test lakers on no_std targets.

 It's configured to work on the lm3s6965evb (Cortex-M3) board, which happens to be supported by QEMU's system emulation.